bobllor/EntraBulker/README.md

 ### Manual Entries

-If files are not necessary but manual input is required, manual CSV generation is supported.
+Manual CSV generation is supported if file uploads are not needed.
 The page for manual entries can be accessed via the *Hammer* icon on the navigation bar, known as *Custom*.

 There are two field entries: